How to Generate Spec Sheet PDFs from Airtable (4 Easy Methods)

 If your products have variants (sizes, colors) or linked components, you can include these in your spec sheet using linked record fields.

-For products with a bill of materials or accessories list, use loops to dynamically include all linked items:
+For products with a bill of materials or accessories list, use loops to dynamically include all linked items.
+This same approach powers production order BOM tables and QC report defect lists:

 INCLUDED COMPONENTS: